Sunday, December 15, 2024

 Cue trips away visiting friends.
 More reading and watching of substantial things.
 I no longer watch TV other than the news, partly because if something doesn’t grab me entirely - and I’m prepared to watch a couple of episodes - I’m going to drop it.

-I feel the content of most dramas is so lazy or algorhythmical that it just doesn’t merit watching.
+I feel the content of most dramas is so lazy or algorhythmical that they just don’t merit watching.

 "Oo, let's see how many willies we can get into this programme!" seems to be the remit for most programming.